minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

   The protagonists in the movie [Office Space][5] take advantage of this imprecision to rip off their company Initech.
 Consider that if banking software stores a number like 0.1 improperly, it could mean that there are fractions of a cent gained or lost.
-If you haven’t seen Office Space, that’s your homework for the weekend.
+If you haven't seen Office Space, that's your homework for the weekend.

 [1]: http://www.youtube.com/watch?v=_d6KuiuteIA
 [2]: http://cs50.net/section